 Representatives from EU institutions and bodies (including EU agencies working in the area of freedom, security and justice), as well as from national level human rights structures will also be invited.

-Open door at FRA premises
+Open day at FRA premises

 The FRA will organise an Open Door morning at the FRA premises just before the beginning of the FRP meeting.
 Registered FRP participants will get an up-close look at the Agency’s work.